NOAA Medium Resolution Shoreline

 Scale(s): Average scale of 1:70,000.
 Actual resolution of the shoreline data varies locally because of noncontinuous coverage of the U. S. coast at the targeted scale.
 Actual source chart scales range from 1:10,000 to 1:600,000, depending on the particular section of coastline.

 Coverage: Continental U.S. – does not include Alaska, the Hawaiian Islands, Puerto Rico, or other interests and territories of the U.S.

 Spatial Reference: Geographic coordinate system (decimal degrees); horizontal datum – North American Datum of 1983 (NAD83).

 Tidal datum: Mean high water

-Data Format: ESRI shapefile.
-Shorelines are distributed as a seamless line file can be downloaded by geographic region.
+Data Format: Esri shapefile.
+Shorelines are distributed as a seamless line file and can be downloaded by geographic region.